 Next up is the step with a great potential for improvement: employee scheduling.
 This step actually consists of two sub-steps: 1. creating shifts and 2. assigning employees to those shifts.
 As mentioned before, hotel employees often work in suboptimal conditions which can be blamed on the sheer nature of the industry.
 Long working hours, back-to-back shifts and a lack of breaks are common and a threat to the well-being of your employees and thus the quality of their service to guests.
 A simple solution would be to only create shifts that forbid these kind of practises.
 But how do you make sure to meet demand?

 When demand is known, advanced employee scheduling tools can create the exact amount of shifts for every employee type that perfectly covers demand.
 It will always comply to relevant business rules and local labour laws, including when breaks should be taken and the maximum length for every shift type.
 Furthermore, hotels can calculate the impact of reducing and adding shifts on cost and service levels.
 For example, hotels that strive to diminish waiting time can add extra shifts for receptionists and waiters for a given time interval, like when more guests arrive at the same time – and vice versa.
 Results are employees that aren’t fatigued and in full capacity to finish their shifts with full productivity.

 Strong competition and seemingly unavoidable working conditions are key factors that hurt employee satisfaction and their ability to elevate guest experiences.
-To help hoteliers lighten up employees’ work, Widget Brain offers a set of individual solutions that help them optimise their workforce planning process.
-These solutions are plugged into your current WFM systems which shortens development cycles and won’t interrupt current workflows.
-You can learn more about our solutions here.
+To help hoteliers lighten up employees’ work, Widget Brain offers a set of individual AI services that help them optimise their workforce planning process.
+These services are plugged into your current WFM systems which shortens development cycles and won’t interrupt current workflows.